loic-sharma/nuget-latest-resource/readme.md

 ## Background

-Customers use Visual Studio's Package Manager (PM) UI to browse and install packages.
-The PM UI displays packages' latest version by default.
-Today Visual Studio does this using [NuGet V3's package metadata API](https://docs.microsoft.com/nuget/api/registration-base-url-resource).
+You can use Visual Studio's Package Manager (PM) UI to browse and install packages.
+By default, the PM UI displays packages' latest version.

+Today the PM UI is powered by [NuGet V3's package metadata API](https://docs.microsoft.com/nuget/api/registration-base-url-resource).
 This API has a few flaws:

 1. It includes the metadata for all versions of a package.
 1. Packages that with more than 128 versions are split across multiple "pages"